LLFourn/p6-AttrX-InitArg/README.md

 Perl 6 is presently quite opinionated about the concepts of *public* and *private* attributes.
 It doesn't allow for:

-1. Attributes that can be set by `.new` but do not have accessors
+1. Attributes that can be set by `.bless` but do not have accessors
-2. Attributes that cannot be set by `.new` but do have accessors
+2. Attributes that cannot be set by `.bless` but do have accessors

 Which isn't to say that it isn't flexible enough to create attributes that behave in the above way, it just involves a lot of boilerplate.
-This modules takes care of that in the same way as Perl 5's [Moose](https://metacpan.org/release/Moose).
+This modules takes care of that in the same way as Perl 5's [Moose](https://metacpan.org/pod/Moose).
 Moose has an attribute trait called [init_arg](https://metacpan.org/pod/distribution/Moose/lib/Moose/Manual/Attributes.pod#Constructor-parameters-init_arg) which this module attempts to emulate.